joaovictorgarcia10/MultiThemePlayground/README.md

 - [x] Global Theme setted by build config
+- [x] Local Theme setted by login with partner
 - [x] Local Theme setted by user on app
 - [x] Local Storage for theme persistence